terrasoff/ts-mobx-basic-stores/README.md

 Represents the logic of an observable array.

+## AsyncOperationStore

+Represents the logic of an observable async operation.

+You can easily control operation state based on OperationState, run operation in single instance and set up retries.

 ## Disposer

 Represents a container with callbacks (like mobx reactions or any others) that should be called later to perform some disposal.